burrt/compsci-docs/_v1/solid-principles.md

 ### Anemic

-Objects tht have state but lack behavior e.g. DTOs
+Objects that have state but lack behavior e.g. DTOs

 ### Closure